+Sr. Observations of the Observations made in Comments of the Practicing Company Secretary

+No. Practicing Company the secretarial the listed entity, on the actions taken by the listed entity

-Secretary in the previous reports compliance report for the year ended 2021 achieved by the Company.
-The Company by its letter dated 17th November, 2020 replied to NSE that it had already submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th e actions taken by the listed entity
+Secretary in the previous reports compliance report for the year ended 2021 if any

+previous reports

 achieved by the Company.
-The Company by its letter dated 17th November, 2020 replied to NSE that it had already submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th

-achieved by the Company.
-The Company by its letter dated 17th November, 2020 replied to NSE that it had already submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th

-Company.
-The Company by its letter dated 17th November, 2020 replied to NSE that it had already submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th

-dated 17th November, 2020 replied to NSE that it had already submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th

-2020 replied to NSE that it had already submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th

-that it had already submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th

-submitted the financial results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th
+The

+Company by its letter

+dated 17th November,

+2020 replied to NSE

+that it had already

+submitted the financial

-results for the quarter and year ended 31st March, 2020 in the NEAPS portal on 8th
+results for the quarter

-and year ended 31st March, 2020 in the NEAPS portal on 8th
+and year ended 31st

-March, 2020 in the NEAPS portal on 8th
+March, 2020 in the

 NEAPS portal on 8th

 October, 2020 and

 requested for waiver

 by also mentioning that

 while considering the

 Company's application

-for the extension of

-time for submission of
+for the extension of time for submission of

 the aforesaid financial

-results, the concerned officer of SEBI had
+results, the concerned

+officer of SEBI had

 advised that

 considering the facts of

 the case, should the

 stock exchange(s)

 were to demand fine/

 penalty for delay in

 submission of the

 financial results, then

-the Company should submit response to the
+the Company should

-said stock exchange
+submit response to the said stock exchange

 requesting for waiver

 of fine/penalty and that

 SEBI would advise the

 stock exchange to

 waive the fine/penalty

 and not take any

 consequential action.

-In view of the same, the Company
+In view of the same,

+the Company

 requested NSE not to

 take any consequential

 action in that

 regard.

-s.
+3 Letter from BSE The Company The Company A fine of Rs.
 4,10,000/- plus GST@18% was levied

-Limited (BSE) dated represented against represented but after re presentation by the Company to BSE, the
+Limited (BSE) dated represented against represented but after representation by the Company to BSE, the

-August 20, 2020 the fine levied by the against the fine waiver req uest was approved on10.05.2021
+August 20, 2020 the fine levied by the against the fine waiver request was approved on10.05.2021

 regarding Non- Stock Exchange by its levied by the

-compliance with the compliance of stock Exchange, stock Exchan
+compliance with the letter dated August 29, Stock Exchange,

-provisions of that the outbreak of willow was
+provisions of 2020 stating inter-alia that the outbreak of which was

 Regulation 17(1)(a) of novel coronavirus granted

 SEBI (LODR) (COVID-

+' I (COVID- 1 I